skoenig/vimwiki-todo/README.md

 - [ ] commit and push t:2022-05-01
 ```

+`todo` is your command line tool to interact with a todo list named `todo.md`, have a look at all commands with `todo help`.

-Here are some quick examples how to use the CLI:
+Here are some quick examples how to use `todo`:

 - Add a task: `todo add take the car to the workshop`
 - List all tasks: `todo ls`